josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 This changes once you attempt to land on the surface - not only are there a variety of disturbances to contend with (poorly modeled atmospheres, wind, etc.), but things are much more high stakes - with every second, the spacecraft gets closer and closer to a rather prominent solid item named "the ground."

-We've been doing soft planetary landings for a few decades, and a few clear strategies have emerged:
+We've been doing planetary landings for a few decades, and a few clear strategies have emerged:

 | **Landing Strategy**          | **Description**                                                                     | **Pros**                                            | **Cons**                                            | **Notable Missions**                                                                                                                                                                                                                                                                 |
 |-------------------------------|-------------------------------------------------------------------------------------|-----------------------------------------------------|-----------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|